Travel Information

 • A decent salad

-• Variety (the typical tapas bar is everywhere)
+• Variety (typical tapas bars are everywhere)

 • Fresh juices/smoothies